JM-630/CPSC_408_Assigment1/README.md

 # Assigment 1
-* receives input from the user to perform various operations on an SQLite database.
+* Receives input from the user to perform various operations such as, Display, Add, Update, Delete, and Search, on an SQLite database.

 ## Identifying Information